 Accurate noise characterization is of utmost importance for attaining the best performance out of near-term quantum computers, and especially for state-of-the-art error mitigation methods, many of which rely on accurate knowledge of the noisy gates physically applied~\cite{Filippov2023, vanDerBerg2023}.
 Standard process tomography~\cite{nielsen_chuang_2010}, however, is unfeasible in the era of quantum utility, as circuit layers with tens or hundreds of qubits would require a huge amount of tomographic resources (e.g., experimental setups, state preparations, measurement shots, etc.), the scaling of which is exponential in the number of qubits.

-In this work, we have proposed a protocol for noise characterization based on the tensor network procedure recently introduced by Torlai \textit{et al.}~\cite{Torlai2023}.
-This method not only avoids the exponential scaling of measurement resources by sampling the different possible tomographic settings in a randomized way, but it also enables an efficient, meaningful, and scalable description of the reconstructed noise channel by means of tensor network techniques (more specifically, a locally-purified density operator structure, LPDO) with low bond dimension.
-The output of our protocol is a tensor network representation of the noise channel.
-Therefore, it can be directly used as an input in the tensor network error mitigation (TEM) algorithm introduced recently by some of us~\cite{Filippov2023}.
-Crucially, in contrast to other recently introduced noise characterization methods based on cycle benchmarking~\cite{vanDerBerg2023, FlammiaLearningPauli2020, Erhard2019}, the investigated method does not require any twirling of the noise maps~\cite{Wallman2016}, and is therefore suited to learn generic types of noisy process.
+In this work, we propose a protocol for noise characterization based on the tensor network procedure introduced by Torlai \textit{et al.}~\cite{Torlai2023}.
+Our method not only avoids the exponential scaling of measurement resources by sampling the different possible tomographic settings in a randomized way, but it also enables an efficient, meaningful, and scalable description of the reconstructed noise channel by means of tensor network techniques (more specifically, a locally-purified density operator structure, LPDO) with low bond dimension.
+The investigated method does not require any twirling of the noise maps~\cite{Wallman2016}, and is therefore suited to learn generic noisy processes.
+As the output of our protocol is a tensor network representation of the noise channel, it can be directly used as an input for the tensor network error mitigation (TEM) algorithm recently introduced in~\cite{Filippov2023}.

+\mar{Whereas the original proposal in~\cite{Torlai2023} mainly focused on learning unitary processes coming from arbitrarily deep quantum circuits, the originality of our approach lies in specializing the channel tomography technique to the case of learning shallow noise maps that accompany imperfect circuit layer instructions.
+This makes the procedure practical, as it requires low bond dimensions, and highly relevant for many noise-aware mitigation protocols.
+Additionally, we extensively tested the method in several scenarios that are experimentally relevant, including the effect of SPAM errors.
+We also compared our method with a similar proposal based on a local tomographic strategy, which demonstrated worse performance.
+Finally, we tested the protocol for error mitigation, which is crucial for the success of near-term quantum computation and the primary reason for needing need noise characterization}

-We have extensively tested our protocol through several numerical experiments for realistic multi-qubit correlated noise model learning.
-In particular, we have addressed three different noise channels that are of great relevance for current quantum computation, namely the sparse Pauli-Lindblad noise model~\cite{vanDerBerg2023}, the incoherent depolarizing noise model with crosstalk, and the depolarizing noise model with crosstalk and coherent errors.
+Our protocol was tested through several numerical experiments for realistic multi-qubit correlated noise model learning.
+We specifically addressed three different noise channels that are of great relevance for current quantum computation, namely the sparse Pauli-Lindblad noise model~\cite{vanDerBerg2023}, the incoherent depolarizing noise model with crosstalk, and the depolarizing noise model with crosstalk and coherent errors.